What is PPS Sync Server?

 Firewall and Anti-Virus

-Updates to your computer protection software may possibly, inadvertently cause PPS Sync Server from working correctly.
+Updates to your computer protection software may possibly, inadvertently prevent PPS Sync Server from working correctly.

 In most cases adding the sync server application to your "trusted" list should resolve this.
 It's worth consulting your IT support if you're unsure about this.